-The adverse impacts to sensitive agricultural soils under Alternative 2 would be moderate and long term if not immediately repaired.
-With repair, adverse impacts would be moderate, short term, and generally limited to the impact area.
+The adverse impacts to sensitive agricultural soils under Alternative 2 would be moderate if not immediately repaired.
+With repair, adverse impacts would be moderate and generally limited to the impact area.
+Impacts would be both short and long term, as described under Impacts Common to All Alternatives.

-Table 3.2-5 summarizes permanent impact to sensitive soils and geologic resources due to structures and substations associated with Alternative 2.
+Table 3.2-6 summarizes permanent impact to sensitive soils and geologic resources due to structures and substations associated with Alternative 2.
 Permanent impacts to sensitive soils due to structures and substations are expected to result in no more than 24 acres of combined impact.
 The geologic impacts during drilling to prepare foundation holes would be limited to minimal disturbances of subsurface rock.

 For Alternative 2, an estimate 596 structures would be constructed.
 The volume of displaced soil and rock is estimated at approximately 66,000 cubic yards.
 The adverse permanent impacts to sensitive soils and geologic resources under Alternative 2 would be minor.

-Table 3.2-3.
-Alternative 2 Fermanent Sensitive Soli and Geology impacts ---
+Table 3.2-6.
+Alternative 2 Perman ent Sensitive Soil and Geology Impacts